TosbackCgusBridge-Bot/CGUs-versions/Nickjr/Privacy Policy.md

 You have a number of options with respect to the Tracking Technologies set by the Nickelodeon Sites:

 *   You can prevent the use of certain Tracking Technologies (other than Flash cookies) by using the controls in your Web browser.
-To do so, you must complete both of the following steps:
+To do so, you must complete both of the steps following your browser type below:

+*   **Internet Explorer**

-1. Delete existing Tracking Technologies through the “Internet Options” sub-option of the “Tools” menu option of your browser or otherwise as directed by your browser’s support feature. _and_
+1. Delete existing Tracking Technologies through the “Internet Options” sub-option of the “Tools” menu option of your browser or otherwise as directed by your browser’s support feature. and

+2. Disable future Tracking Technologies by using the same browser controls.
+Additional information on disabling most Tracking Technologies may be available through your browser’s support feature.
+(See the “help” section of your browser for more information.)

+*   **Google Chrome**

+1. Delete existing Tracking Technologies through the “Clear Browsing Data...” sub-option of the “Tools” menu option of your browser or otherwise as directed by your browser’s support feature. and

+2. Disable future Tracking Technologies by using the same browser controls.
+Additional information on disabling most Tracking Technologies may be available through your browser’s support feature.
+(See the “help” section of your browser for more information.)

+*   **Mozilla Firefox**

+1. Delete existing Tracking Technologies through the “Clear Recent History...” sub-option of the “History” menu option of your browser or otherwise as directed by your browser’s support feature. and

 2. Disable future Tracking Technologies by using the same browser controls.
 Additional information on disabling most Tracking Technologies may be available through your browser’s support feature.
 (See the “help” section of your browser for more information.)